nanopack/mist-client-js/README.md

 | `mist:metadata.action:create` | metadata is created |
 | `mist:metadata.action:update` | metadata is updated |
 | `mist:metadata.action:destroy` | metadata is destroyed |

+NOTE: if the client needs to know when tags are subscribed or unsubscribed they can get a list of all current tags after either of those commands and check to make sure the tags are/aren't there

 ## Data formats